 If you’re confident enough you can also remove the housing from both the outdoor and indoor units to get to the condenser coils.
 It’s recommended that they’re kept clean, but the best advice here is to call in a professional air conditioner technician to do this job.
 Regular professional cleaners who maintain houses probably don’t do this kind of advanced cleaning of air conditioner units so a specialised techie is the answer.
 Cleaning these parts yourself, or using someone other than a qualified aircon professional could void your warranty, and you could damage components, releasing refrigerant gas – plus there’s the electrical safety hazard.

-Have Your Air Conditioner Serviced Regularly
+Service Your Air Conditioner Regularly

 To keep your unit run n ing well for years, a professional air conditioner technician should be called in to service it regularly, to test the thermostat, make sure the system is in good working order and check its levels of refrigerant gas.
 Some manufacturers recommend an annual service, but if in doubt always check your model’s manual or call the manufacturer for advice.